5 EMDR Tools to Prepare for Online EMDR Treatment - NYC + Beyond

 In EMDR therapy, sensory support is a grounding tool that helps you stay present during difficult moments.

 Surrounding yourself with comforting sensory items can create a sense of safety and stability, which is crucial for somatic and EMDR therapy in New York City.
+These tools are especially important if you’re doing online EMDR treatment, where your therapist isn’t in the same room to co-regulate with you.
+Preparing with EMDR tools like grounding objects and breath practices helps build safety, even across screens.

 Self-Guided Sensory Support Exercise